bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Creates a function that will invoke a predicate function for the specified property on a given object.
+### Creates a function that will invoke a predicate function for the specified property on a given object

 -   Return a `lambda` function that takes an object and applies the predicate function, `fn` to the specified property.

 ```py
 def check_prop(fn, prop):